franklinbegood/WeeklyWorkouts-Android-App/README.md

 Made during Summer of 2017.
 I spent about 1 months on this project, off and on.
 This is my first large app so I didn't structure it and planned it through my head.
 I started a second version of this app to fix the mess of code but got bored since making the same thing over again wasn't very fun.
 This app was tested using a Nexus 6p and wasn't optomized for small screens and tablets.

 Technology Used:
-Web Crawling (Web Crawled over 1000 exercises)
+Web Crawling (Web Crawled over 1000 exercises),
-Simple Data Structures
+Simple Data Structures,
-Poorly Executed Object Oriented Programming
+Poorly Executed Object Oriented Programming,
 Other stuff

 Instructions: